-False alarms from electrical fire warning systems are a major problem and result in many unwanted calls to the Fire and Rescue Service each year.
+False alarms from electrical fire warning systems are a major problem (e.g. malicious activation of manual call points) and result in many unwanted calls to the Fire and Rescue Service every year.
 To help reduce the number of false alarms, the design and location of activation devices should be reviewed against the way the premises are currently used.